 The variance of $\ell(f_\theta(U_t),Y_t)$ under the stationary distribution $\bar{\pi}$ will appear in some of the proofs.
 In order to keep formulas short enough, let us introduce a short notation for this quantity. \begin{defi} We put, for any $\theta\in\Theta$,

 \end{defi} \begin{remark} In this paper, using the assumption $\ell \leq c$, we will always use the upper bound $V_{\ell(\theta)}\leq c^2 $.
 This bound can be poor in some situations.
 In the i.i.d. setting, important efforts were made to provide tighter empirical bounds for $V_{\ell(\theta)}$, we mentioned~\cite{pmlr-v26-seldin12a} (and many more papers) in the introduction.
-In this work, our primary objective was to provide empirical upper bounds on $\gamma_{ps}$, but we mention that to provide tight empirical upper bounds on $V_{\ell(\theta)}$ in the Markov case would be extremely useful to make our bounds tighter. \end{remark}
+In this work, our primary objective was to provide empirical upper bounds on $\gamma_{ps}$, but we mention that providing tight empirical upper bounds on $V_{\ell(\theta)}$ in the Markov case would be extremely useful making our bounds tighter. \end{remark}

-\subsection{Proof of the result in Section~\ref{section:nonempirical}}
+\subsection{Proof of the Result in Section~\ref{section:nonempirical}}

 \begin{proof}[Proof of Theorem~\ref{bern1}] The theorem assumes that $(U_t)_{t}$ is a Markov chain with spectral gap $\gamma_{ps}>0$.
 Lemma~\ref{lemma:UY} ensures that the pairs $((U_t,Y_t))_{t}$ also form a Markov chain with the same spectral gap.
 Using Theorem 3.4 of~\citet{paulin2015} (or, more precisely, the last inequality in the proof of Theorem 3.4), we have for every $s<\frac{\gamma_{ps}}{10}$